 The Long Haul

 The intervention is only the first step in getting help for this person.
-This is a long road.
-The person will need a lot of help and support going forward.
+It’s a long road.
+He or she will need a lot of support going forward.
 You have to commit to this and stand by them as they make their way out of the mess.

-The spender may relapse the same a way a substance abuser might.
-They will try your patience and your compassion.
+The spender may relapse the same way a substance abuser might.
+They will try your patience and compassion.
 But if you were close enough to them to start the process, you’re close enough to help them see it through.
-Good luck to you both.